Where DocGenie fits when you already use Dext for receipt capture

 Dext Fetch and DocGenie occupy different lanes in the document pipeline.
 Receipt and invoice ingestion stays with Dext; bank statement retrieval moves to DocGenie.
 Many firms run both.

-Practices that run on Dext usually rely on it for the same job: ingesting receipts, vendor invoices, and bills, extracting the line items, and pushing the data into the accounting system.
-That’s where Dext is strongest, and that’s the workflow it was built around.
+Practices that run on Dext lean on it for one job: pulling in receipts, vendor invoices, and bills, reading the line items, and pushing the data into the accounting system.
+Dext is strong there.
+That’s the workflow it was built around.

 Bank statement retrieval is a different job.
-Pulling a client’s actual statement PDF from a bank or credit union, on a recurring schedule, and delivering it into the firm’s cloud storage is closer to a connectivity-and-documents problem than a data-extraction problem.
-It’s the workflow DocGenie is built around.
+Getting a client’s actual statement PDF out of a bank or credit union, every cycle, and into the firm’s cloud storage is a connectivity-and-documents problem, not a data-extraction one.
+It’s the job DocGenie is built around.

 What each tool actually does

-The two products get conflated because both touch source documents, but they’re solving different parts of the document-to-books pipeline.
+The two get conflated because both touch source documents.
+The split is in where the document starts.

-A firm that handles a client’s bookkeeping end-to-end usually needs both: Dext for the receipts the client photographs and emails in, DocGenie for the statements the bank produces every cycle.
+A firm running a client’s books end to end usually needs both: Dext for what the client photographs and emails in, DocGenie for what the bank issues every cycle.

 What DocGenie is built for

-DocGenie connects to thousands of financial institutions and pulls bank statements, credit-card statements, bills, brokerage statements, and other source documents on a recurring schedule.
-Setup is once per institution, with viewer-only access from the client.
-From there:
+DocGenie connects to a broad, growing list of financial institutions and pulls bank statements, credit-card statements, bills, brokerage statements, and other source documents on a recurring schedule.
+Setup runs once per institution, with viewer-only access from the client.
+After that the documents arrive on their own each cycle and land in the cloud storage you already use (Google Drive, OneDrive, Box, Dropbox).
+They file themselves by client and statement period, in a structure nobody has to keep enforcing.
+They’re encrypted in transit and at rest, and the client can revoke access at any time.

 When to add DocGenie alongside Dext

-The practical signal is friction at month-end.
-If you’re on Dext for receipts and bills but still logging into client banks one tab at a time to pull statements (or chasing clients to send PDFs), the bank-statement lane is where the time is going.
-Adding DocGenie removes that step without changing anything about how Dext is already working for you.
+The signal is friction at month-end.
+If you’re on Dext for receipts and bills but still logging into client banks one tab at a time to pull statements, or chasing clients to send the PDFs, the bank-statement lane is where the time is going.
+Adding DocGenie takes that step out without touching anything about how Dext already works for you.

 Stop running Dext through tabs you don’t need to

-Receipts and bills stay where they’re already working.
-Bank statements move to a tool built specifically to retrieve them.
+Receipts and bills stay where they already work.
+Bank statements move to a tool built to retrieve them, and month-end stops waiting on a manual pull.

 Stop chasing this month's statements.